 It’s Up to the Community

 There is no quick fix, and politics only get people so far.
-Proposition 47 is an example of what a double-edged sword looks like, and it helps give perspective to the fact that when the law reaches in to make a change, there are pros and cons looming on the horizon.
+Proposition 47 is an example of what a double-edged sword looks like, and it helps give perspective to the fact that when the law reaches in to make a change, pros and cons are looming on the horizon.